Franck-Demongin/ISA/README.md

 **Prompt SDXL or Flux**

-When generating the prompt, ISA can use 2 modes: *SDXL* or *Flux*.
+When generating the prompt, ISA can use 3 modes: *SDXL*, *Flux* or *Flux2*.
 The messages generated are slightly different, and there is no negative prompt with *Flux* mode.

-> **NEW**
-> Flux2, a new prompt system to create Flux prompt.

 **Seed and Temperature**